8.5% ABV, 500 ml

 With a peachy, floral aroma, refreshingly tart acidity, and robust, yet subtle character, Lumina drinks like summer in a glass.
 Ever wondered what a summer’s eve Oregon sunset would taste like wild-fermented, aged in neutral oak, and bottled up?
 Grab a bottle of Lumina, roll out your picnic blanket, and find out!
 Pairs well with tapas, fish tacos, soft ripened cheeses, sunset, solstice, picnics, and backyard sunbathing.

 A combination of terroir and our low-intervention cidermaking philosophy gives Lumina its complex, unique character.
 We see ourselves as stewards of the land, our crops, the fermenting yeast — managers to the stars, if you will — and believe in letting their natural character shine through.
 Why?
 Because it’s so damn delicious on its own, without a lot of interference.
 We act as flavor curators — guiding fermentation, selecting barrels to blend or use for certain products, selecting apple varieties and other crops to add — but the weather as well as the wild-occurring yeast and bacteria are the major influencers.
 We also believe that good things take time, so we age our ciders for as long as it takes for them to reach optimal drinkability; in this case, eighteen months.
 Close your eyes and savor this expression of all that our farm and our orchards have to offer.
 Lumina offers a cider-drinking experience you’ll not soon forget.

 - Medium body.

-- Made with Gravenstein and Rome apples, Candor peaches, and thyme.
+- Made with Gravenstein and Rome apples, Candor peaches.